x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online.md

 If you have usage, or are unsure, take a look at the Azure AD Sign-In report.
 More information can be found here: [New tools to block legacy authentication in your organization - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/new-tools-to-block-legacy-authentication-in-your-organization/ba-p/1225302).
 The report can help you track down and identify clients and devices using Basic authentication.

 Once you have an idea of the users and clients you know are using Basic authentication, come up with a remediation plan.
-That might mean upgrading client software, reconfiguring apps, updating scripts, or reaching out to third party app developers to get updated code or apps.
+That might mean upgrading client software, reconfiguring apps, updating scripts, or reaching out to third-party app developers to get updated code or apps.